Ebla: Library

 The over 4000-year-old tablets constitute the oldest library ever found.
-At Ebla, "the archives or library constituted an orderly collection of records at least 500 years older than any other that had been found anywhere before."
+At Ebla, “the archives or library constituted an orderly collection of records at least 500 years older than any other that had been found anywhere before.”
 There is evidence of their arrangement and classification.
 The larger tablets had originally been stored on shelves, but had fallen onto the floor when the palace was destroyed.
 The locations of the fallen tablets allowed the excavators to reconstruct their original positions on the shelves.
 They found the tablets had originally been shelved according to subject.

+The palace, and its archive with it, was destroyed by fire during the Akkadian conquest of Ebla, probably around 2250 BCE under Naram-Sin.
+The tablets, most of which had not been deliberately fired, survived only because the conflagration hardened the clay; contemporary accounts suggest the archive was not considered a target of particular value by the invaders, and its preservation appears to have been an incidental effect of the destruction of the palace rather than a deliberate act of curation or protection.

 These features were absent from earlier Sumerian excavations.
 Sophisticated techniques of arrangement of texts, coupled with their composition, evidence the great antiquity of archival and library practices, which may be far older than was assumed to be the case before the discovery of the Ebla library.
 A sizable portion of the tablets contain literary and lexicographic texts; evidence seems to suggest the collection also served – at least partially – as a true library rather than a collection of archives intended solely for use by the kings, their ministers, and their bureaucracy.
+Among the literary material were hymns, incantations, epics, mythological texts, and proverbs, alongside thirty-two bilingual Sumerian–Eblaite dictionaries and syllabaries.
+Some of these lexical texts survive in as many as eighteen duplicate copies bearing student errors and teacher corrections, suggesting the archive also functioned as a training collection for a scribal school.
+One syllabary organizes Sumerian signs according to their pronunciation, a system known as the acrophonic principle that predates its known use in Babylonian dictionaries by roughly 700 years.
 The tablets show evidence of the early transcription of texts into foreign languages and scripts, classification and cataloging for easier retrieval, and arrangement by size, form and content.
 The Ebla tablets have thus provided scholars with new insights into the origin of library practices that were in use 4,500 years ago.